skbkontur/carbon-c-relay/carbon-c-relay.md

   member, so no hashing or balancing is taking place.
 A `failover` cluster with two members will only send metrics to the second member if the first becomes unavailable.

+* `lb` cluster

+  The `lb` cluster is try to implement a cycle load-balance between servers.
+  All metrics are sent to at all members.
+  NOT ALL graphite tools work with this well (due to random metric distribution).

 * `carbon_ch` cluster